About

 Applicants with higher education study

 Successfully completing two or more bachelor-level courses (subjects) in a degree program will also provide you with a selection rank.
-Successful completion of two or more courses will also meet the Griffith University English subject prerequisite required for the Bachelor of Education and all Laws (Honours) degrees.
-It doesn’t matter which two courses have been completed.
+Successful completion of any two or more courses also meets the Griffith University English subject prerequisite required for the Bachelor of Education and all Laws (Honours) degrees.
 For more information visit Upgrading via University Studies.

 If you have a number of different qualifications for which selection ranks can be assigned, normally the highest rank will be used for admission.